keboola/developers-docs/extend/generic-extractor/iterations.md

 The `iterations` section allows you to execute a configuration **multiple times**, each time with **different values**.
 The most typical use for `iterations` is extraction of the same data from multiple accounts.
-This also means that the `iterations` configuration can always be replaced by creating multiple complete configurations of Generic Extractor.
+Iterations can always be replaced by creating multiple complete configurations of Generic Extractor.

 Iterations are specified as an array of objects, where each object contains the same properties as the [`config`](/extend/generic-extractor/config/) section.
 All properties of the object are optional.